NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 Next, we do stereo with these mapprojected images::

-     parallel_stereo --job-size-w 1024 --job-size-h 1024 \
+     parallel_stereo --stereo-algorithm asp_mgm        \
-       --subpixel-mode 3                                 \
+       --subpixel-mode 9                               \
        left_proj.tif right_proj.tif left.cub right.cub \
        run_map/run run_nomap/run-DEM.tif

 Notice that even though we use mapprojected images, we still specified the original images as the third and fourth arguments.
 That because we need the camera information from those files.
 The fifth argument is the output prefix, while the sixth is the low-resolution DEM we used for mapprojection.
-We have used here ``--subpixel-mode 3`` as this will be the final point cloud and we want the increased accuracy.
+We have used here ``--subpixel-mode 9`` with the ``asp_mgm`` algorithm as this will be the final point cloud and we want the increased accuracy.

 Lastly, we create a DEM at 1 meter resolution::